-Comparison to the actual subclinical data is depicted in Figs. 3C, 3D, 3G, 3H.
-In the PDAY study, associations have been observed between HDL and non-HDL cholesterol to the extent of fatty streaks and raised lesions [12].
-Clearly, the model simulations with cholesterol dependent rate of first lesion initiation $\nu_1$ mirrors this observation best.
+Comparison with the actual subclinical data is depicted in Figure 3C, 3D, 3G, and 3H.
+In the PDAY study, associations have been observed between HDL and non-HDL cholesterol to the extent of fatty streaks and raised lesions (12).
+Clearly, the model simulations with cholesterol-dependent rate of first lesion initiation v_1 mirrors this observation best.

-As can be seen in Fig. 4C, the difference between marginal and mean conditional HR is minor.
+As can be seen in Figure 4C, the difference between marginal and mean conditional HR is minor.
 Reasons include the smaller effect size and the modification of an early disease process.

-All risk factors
+All risk factors.
 Best estimates of all parameters are shown in Table 3 together with modeled risk factors dependencies.
-For example, for men $\nu_1$ was estimated to decrease by 26% for each mmol/l increase of HDL, and to increase by 23% for each mmol/l increase of non-HDL cholesterol.
-Best estimates for risk factor independent model parameters are mostly similar to earlier results with the process-oriented model [8].
-Only for $\gamma_3$ for men, the present best estimate $\gamma_3 = 0.08$ does not agree with earlier results, $\gamma_3 = 0.31$ (95% confidence interval 0.11; NA).
-With the process-oriented model, inclusion of risk factors improved goodness-of-fit to the epidemiological data just as or even more than with a descriptive model, see Web Table 2.
+For example, for men v_1 was estimated to decrease by 26% for each mmol/L increase of HDL and to increase by 23% for each mmol/l increase of non-HDL cholesterol.
+Best estimates for risk factor-independent model parameters are mostly similar to earlier results with the process-oriented model (8).
+Only for γ_3 for men, the present best estimate $\gamma_3 = 0.08$ does not agree with earlier results, $\gamma_3 = 0.31$ (95% confidence interval: 0.11, [no upper bound could be determined]).
+With the process-oriented model, inclusion of risk factors improved goodness-of-fit to the epidemiologic data as much as or even more than with a descriptive model, see Web Table 2.